A Python data class is a class that has the @dataclass

 Converting a data class to JSON

-Here’s an example of how the package can be used:
+Here’s an example of how you can use the package:

 from dataclasses import dataclass from dataclasses_json import dataclass_json @dataclass_json @dataclass class Card: rank: str = 'Q' suit: str = 'hearts' card = Card() print(card.to_json())